 (b) phone or cellular phone communication; or

-(c) any other means that provides effective communication considering the risks involved
+(c) any other means that provides effective communication considering the risks involved.

 As an expert in lone worker content management, I possess an extensive knowledge base and experience in the area of lone working and safety monitoring.
 My expertise in this field encompasses a wide range of areas, including risk assessment, training, communication, and technology.
 I have a deep understanding of the unique risks associated with lone workers and have researched and written many projects and articles to educate people in how to mitigate these risks.